afry/energy-trading-simulator/README.md

         pip install -e .

+## Access Azure Database through pgAdmin
+The following guide is for using pgAdmin to access the Azure Database, but this is optional and you can choose GUI after your liking.

+Make sure you have an active subscription on Azure and access to the relevant Resource group: _JonstakaPOC_.
+Make sure pgAdmin is installed and setup with password (personal, will not affect the access of others).
+To access the server:

+Right click Server in the left drop down menu in pgAdmin and choose Register -> Server...

+Under the General tab fill Name (of your choosing).
+Under the Connection tab add info from Nudging in Azure:

+Host name/adress: Corresponds to the Server name in the Database Overview.

+Username: Here use the Admin username in the Database Overview.

+Password: This is found in Key vault -> Secrets.
+Copy the CURRENT VERSION of the admin password and Save.
+Save the password in pdAdmin.

+NOTE: Do not use admin user with python.

 ## Model file for mock data generation
 Note that in order to generate mock data, one needs to have a .pickle-file located in data/models/household_electricity_model.pickle